-Grilled Southwest Chicken Breasts
+Grilled Southwest Chicken

-These grilled Southwest Chicken Breasts are so tasty, so versatile and oh-so-easy.
-This recipe is honestly as simple as tossing a few ingredients that you probably already have into a freezer bag along with your chicken breasts, letting it marinate and then firing up the grill.
+These grilled Southwest chicken breasts are so tasty, so versatile, and oh-so-easy.
+This recipe is honestly as simple as tossing a few ingredients that you probably already have into a freezer bag along with your chicken breasts, letting it marinate, and then firing up the grill.

 It’s perfect for summertime when the weather is hot and you don’t want to turn on the oven.
 Serve it up at a summer BBQ along with grilled veggies and your favorite sides and watch friends and family scramble for seconds.

-For a delicious meal throughout the week, we like to slice up leftovers and make burrito bowls with rice, beans, cheese and salsa.
+For a delicious tex mex meal throughout the week, we like to slice up leftovers and make burrito bowls with rice, beans, cheese and salsa.
 Or, add to tacos, enchiladas, salads and pizza.
 This marinade also works great for any cut of chicken, including kabobs.

 - Chicken Breasts – this recipe calls for boneless, skinless chicken breasts, but you could just as easily use the same Southwest Chicken marinade recipe for chicken thighs, chicken tenderloins or even chicken drumsticks.

-- Lime Juice - fresh tastes best.
+- Lime Juice – fresh lime juice has the best flavor.

 - Chili Powder – chili powder adds a nice, sweet heat to the marinade.